symbolworks/symbolfront/README.md

 Symbolback is intended to serve as a backend service to Symbolfront.
 It is a symbolic virtual machine passing through various complex states, sending to Symbolfront only necessary contextual information.
 Thus, along the contextual display data, currently available commands are passed to Symbolfront as `K = κ(S)` where `S` is the current application state and `κ` is a function returning the available command set.

 State transitions are defined as `S' = σ(S, c)` where `S` is the current state, the command `c` is an element of `K` command set, `σ` is a backend state transition function, and `S'` is the resulting state.
-This way, for proper functioning, client doesn't have to be aware of anything else but the current contextual display data and the current command set.
+That way, for proper functioning, client doesn't have to be aware of anything else but the current contextual display data and the current command set.

-The client stays very thin, and utilizing Symbolback, it lets the user  gradually discover commands relative to the current state.
+The client stays very thin, and utilizing Symbolback, it lets the user  gradually discover commands related to the current state.
 In other words, Symbolback is the one responsible for guiding a user through application communication workflow without the client needing to be aware of application particular semantics.

 ## Example Session